MicrosoftDocs/well-architected/well-architected/security/deploy-infrastructure.md

 ## Infrastructure as code (IaC)

 Make all operational changes and modifications through IaC.
 This is a key DevOps practice, and it's often used with continuous delivery.
 IaC manages the infrastructure - such as networks, virtual machines, and others - with a descriptive model, using a versioning system that is similar to what is used for source code.
 IaC model generates the same environment every time it's applied.
-Common examples of IaC are Azure Resource Manager or Terraform.
+Common examples of IaC are Azure Resource Manager, Bicep or Terraform.

 IaC reduces configuration effort and automates full environment deployment (production and pre-production).
 Also, IaC allows you to develop and release changes faster.
 All those factors enhance the security of the workload.

 For detailed information about IaC, see [What is Infrastructure as code (IaC)](/devops/deliver/what-is-infrastructure-as-code).

 ## Pipeline secret management

 **How are credentials, certificates, and other secrets used in the operations for the workload managed during deployment?**
 ***

 Store keys and secrets outside of deployment pipeline in a managed key store, such as Azure Key Vault.
 Or, in a secure store for the pipeline.
-When deploying application infrastructure with Azure Resource Manager or Terraform, the process might generate credentials and keys.
+When deploying application infrastructure with Azure Resource Manager, Bicep or Terraform, the process might generate credentials and keys.
 Store them in a managed key store and make sure the deployed resources reference the store.
 Do not hard-code credentials.

+Secret scanning tools like [GitHub Secret Scanner](https://docs.github.com/en/code-security/secret-scanning/about-secret-scanning) can be used to scan for existing hard-coded credentials.
+Add the scanning process in your continuous integration (CI) pipeline to prevent new hard-coded credentials from being added.

 ## Build environments